This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• You do not want to mix the ingredients in the pan.
+• Resist the temptation to stir.
+You do not want to stir together the ingredients in the pan.
 However, if you see a large dry spot of cake mix, tap it with a fork so it sinks into the peach liquid and becomes moist.

 Nutrition